mikizvi/esp8266-keypad-mqtt-domoticz/README.md

 1. How to connect to WiFi.
 The red LED flashes on and off until connected.
 2. How to get a file from an HTTP server
 3. How to decode json
-4. How to use MQTT as a publisher and as a subscriber, with a simple mechanism to re-subscribe after an MQTT reconnect
+4. How to use MQTT as a publisher to send topics and messages
+5. How to use MQTT as a subscriber, with a simple mechanism to re-subscribe after an MQTT reconnect
-5. How to send http url commands to a Domoticz server
+6. How to send http url commands to a Domoticz server
-6. And of course, how to use a keypad with a ESP 8266.
+7. And of course, how to use a keypad with a ESP 8266.
 The LED is turned on while the button is pressed.

 The files are organized in a way that you should be able to pick out the relevant .h and .c file and use it in your project.
 Of course, there are dependencies: look at the files included by the .cpp files.

 ## Deploying

 The `secrets.h` idea is adopted from one of the projects below.
 Your site configuration is in `secrets.h`.
 You will need to copy the `secrets.h.dist` to `secrets.h` and fill in your details.
+If you plan to use only MQTT commands, then you don't need to fill in the Domoticz details and vice versa.

 You may need to edit/change the way that MQTT topics are constructed depending on your site customizations.
-See `construct_mqtt_cmnd()` in `keypad.cpp`.
+See `mqtt_construct_topic()` in `mqtt.cpp`.

+This project has been adapted for PlatformIO in VSCode.
+This excellent [tutorial](https://www.electronicshub.org/programming-esp8266-using-vs-code-and-platformio/) was my guide to installing and first steps.
-My development environment is the Arduino IDE.
-I use the "LOLIN(WEMOS) D1 R2 & mini" board.
+  I use the "D1 mini" board.
 There are a few libraries that you will need to install:
 1. [ArduinoJson](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties) by Benoit Blanchon (6.18.5)
 2. [Keypad](https://playground.arduino.cc/Code/Keypad/) by Mark Stanley, Alexander Brevig (3.1.1)
 3. [PubSubClient](https://pubsubclient.knolleary.net/) by Nick O'Leary (2.8.0)

 The configuration file is fetched from a http server.
 You can disable this behavior by commenting out the `#define FETCH_CONFIG` in your secrets.h file.
 My HTTP server runs on my internal LAN using a simple `/usr/bin/python3 -m http.server 8008`.
-The code looks for the configuration files in the subdir `config`, named `config/<MAC-ADDR>.json`.
+The code looks for the configuration files in the subdir `config`, named `config/\<MAC-ADDR>.json`, where the *MAC-ADDR* has all its colon (":") characters replaced by dashes ("-") because some file systems do not allow or do not like file names with colons.

 There are example MQTT and Domoticz config files in the distribution.
 The config file contains fields:
-- "device": a name for the device, used as the prefix for the MQTT client name.
-The suffix is the IP address
+* **device**: a name for the device
+  + The topic of this device uses this as the prefix and the IP address as the suffix
-- "protocol": "MQTT" or "Domoticz"
+* **protocol**: "MQTT" or "Domoticz"
+* **full-topic-format**: required for MQTT.
+Usually `<operation>/<topic>/<command>` (see `mqtt_construct_topic()` in `mqtt.ccp`) where
+  + *operation* is something like cmnd or stat
+  + *topic* is usually the target device
+  + *command* is something like power or power2.
-- button assignements: a friendly name (for debug prints to serial), and (for MQTT) the destination topic and command or (for Domoticz) the idx
+* **buttons**: button assignements: a friendly name (for debug prints to serial), and (for MQTT) the destination topic and command or (for Domoticz) the idx

 ```
 {
   "device": "keypad_test",
+  "protocol": "MQTT",
   "full-topic-format": "%s/%s/%s",
-  "protocol": "MQTT",
   "buttons" : {
     "1": {
       "friendly-name": "Lounge Main",